Multiplicative Reweighting for Robust Neural Network Optimization: Introduction

 \section{Introduction}

 Deep neural networks (DNNs) have gained massive popularity due to their success in a variety of applications.
-Large accurately labeled data is required to train a DNN to achieve good prediction performance.
-Yet, accurately labeled data is costly and requires a significant amount of human attention.
+Large accurately labeled data are required to train a DNN to achieve good prediction performance.
+Yet, such data is costly and require a significant amount of human attention.
 To reduce costs, one may train a network using annotated datasets that were created with lesser efforts, but these may contain label noise which impedes the training process.
-Another type of harmful noise is the one used in adversarial attacks.
-It had been shown that small perturbations to the input data (during inference) that are unrecognized visually can lead to an entirely different outcome in the network's output~\citep{szegedy2014intriguing}.
-Improving the robustness of neural networks to these types of noise is thus important.

 We study methods to mitigate the harmful effect of noise in the training process.
-Motivated by the world of learning with expert advice, we suggest to employ Multiplicative-Weight (MW) updates~\citep{littlestone1989weighted,freund1997decision} for promoting robustness in the training process.
-In online learning, it was shown theoretically that MW achieves optimal regret in a variety of scenarios, e.g, with losses drawn stochastically~\citep{mourtada2019optimality} or adversarially~\citep{littlestone1989weighted,freund1997decision}, and also in an intermediate setting with stochastic losses that are moderately corrupted by an adaptive adversary~\citep{amir2020prediction}.
-It is therefore natural to consider this algorithmic technique in the context of DNN training with noise, even in cases where this noise is adversarial or worst-case (like in adversarial attacks).
+Motivated by learning with expert advice, we employ Multiplicative-Weight (MW) updates ~\cite{littlestone1989weighted,freund1997decision} for promoting robustness in the training process.
+In online learning, it was shown theoretically that MW achieves optimal regret in a variety of scenarios, e.g., with losses drawn stochastically~\cite{mourtada2019optimality} or adversarially~\cite{littlestone1989weighted,freund1997decision}, and also in an intermediate setting with stochastic losses that are moderately corrupted by an adaptive adversary~\cite{amir2020prediction}.
+Thus, it is natural to consider this technique in a new context of DNN training with noise, such as label noise in train data.